Hierachical Multiscale Modeling of Positive Corona Discharges: Two-dimensional macroscopic simulations

 \section{Two-dimensional macroscopic simulations}

 We test the described method to compute boundary conditions for the macroscopic model in a two-dimensional wire-to-cylinder configuration, that, although not aerodynamically efficient, is similar to the configurations under study for ionic propulsion~\cite{Belan}.
 The two-dimensional simulations are run on an in-house code; the detailed description of the numerical methods adopted is beyond the scope of the current work.
 The code uses the same modeling assumptions of Sec.~\ref{sec:macromodel} and a numerical method that, like in Sec.~\ref{sec:num_macromodel}, solves the discretized version of Eqs.~\ref{eq: DD_macro} and~\ref{eq: Poisson_macro} via Newton's method.\\ The extension to the two-dimensional setting is based on the assumption that the amount of injected charge is locally dependent on the normal component of the electric field at the emitter surface and on the local curvature of the surface~\cite{Cagnoni}.
-A consequence of such assumptions is that the injection law can be applied pointwise on the emitter, with parameters derived from one-dimensional simulations.
-The main purpose of the test being carried out in the present section is to assess the accuracy of simulations based on such assumption.\\ We consider as emitter a wire of radius $R_e=50\,\mu m$, with varying gap length $L$ and collector radius $R_c$.
-The parameters $\Bar{E}_{on}$, $E_{ref}$ and $n_{ref}$ for such emitter are reported in Table~\ref{tab: fitting_parameters}.\\ As an example of this kind of computations, the number density of the positive ions for an applied voltage $V=20\, kV$ is shown in Fig.~\ref{fig: WW_D30_R15:n}, with the electric field iso-lines in background.
-The electric potential is the depicted in Fig.~\ref{fig: WW_D30_R15:phi}, with the its own iso-lines.
-The computations are carried out for $L=30\,mm$ and $R_c=15\,mm$.
+A consequence of such assumptions is that the injection law can be applied point wise on the emitter, with parameters derived from one-dimensional simulations.
+The main purpose of the test being carried out in the present section is to assess the accuracy of simulations based on such an assumption.\\ We consider as emitter a wire of radius $R_e=50\,\mu\text{m}$, with varying gap length $L$ and collector radius $R_c$.
+The parameters $\Bar{E}_{on}$, $E_{ref}$ and $n_{ref}$ for such an emitter are reported in Table~\ref{tab: fitting_parameters}.\\ As an example of this kind of computations, the number density of the positive ions near the emitter is shown in Fig.~\ref{fig: zoom_emitter_ww}, for an applied voltage $V=20\, \text{kV}$.
+The computations are carried out for $L=30\,\text{mm}$ and $R_c=15\,\text{mm}$.
+One can notice that the density distribution is not symmetrical, because the electric field around the emitter is not symmetric too.
+It is remarkable that the boundary condition implemented by Eq.~\ref{eq:fitting_exp} is able to properly set the ion emission around the emitter, catching the non-symmetrical feature of such a configuration.
+Unlike existing literature models~\cite{Coseru}, this result is achieved without any sort of numerical regularization.\\